Mukulsharnagat01/TEXTOPIA1/README.md

 - Built with React and Vite for speed and efficiency
 - Real-time capabilities powered by Firebase
-- Inspired by popular chat applications
+- Inspired by ❤popular chat applications
 - Created by Mukul Sharnagat

 ---